JesalMP/Krypto-Backend-Price-Alert/README.md

 <h3 align="center"GoLang Crypto Price Monitoring in Realtime With EMail Notification</h3>

   <p align="center">
-    This CLI tool is used to manage dependencies in a Node.js Project, update its version adn create Pull Requests accordingly.
+    This tool is used to create and manage BTC Prices (w.r.t.
+USDT exchange) and Alert User if the price has falen or hiked as per Alert settings via Email Notification.
     <br />
-    <a href="https://github.com/dyte-submissions/dyte-vit-2022-JesalMP"><strong>Explore the docs »</strong></a>
+    <a href="https://github.com/JesalMP/Krypto-Backend-Price-Alert"><strong>Explore the docs »</strong></a>
     <br />
     <br />
   </p>